-Pharmacokinetic drug interactions that result in increased systemic concentration of atorvastatin have also been noted with other human immunodeficiency virus (HIV) protease inhibitors (lopinavir/ritonavir, saquinavir/ritonavir, darunavir/ritonavir, fosamprenavir, fosamprenavir/ritonavir and nelfinavir), hepatitis C virus (HCV) protease inhibitors (boceprevir, elbasvir/grazoprevir, simeprevir), clarithromycin, itraconazole, and letermovir.
-Caution should be used when coprescribing atorvastatin, and appropriate clinical assessment is recommended to ensure that the lowest dose of atorvastatin necessary is employed (see section 4.4 Special Warnings and Precautions for Use - Skeletal Muscle Effects and section 4.5 Interaction with Other Medicinal Products and Other Forms of Interaction).
+Pharmacokinetic drug interactions that result in increased systemic concentration of atorvastatin have been noted with HIV protease inhibitors (lopinavir plus ritonavir, saquinavir plus ritonavir, darunavir plus ritonavir, fosamprenavir, fosamprenavir plus ritonavir and nelfinavir), Hepatitis C protease inhibitor (boceprevir), clarithromycin and itraconazole.
+Caution should be used when co-prescribing atorvastatin and appropriate clinical assessment is recommended to ensure that the lowest dose necessary of atorvastatin is employed (see section 4.4 Special Warnings and Precautions for Use - Skeletal Muscle Effects and section 4.5 Interaction with Other Medicinal Products and Other Forms of Interaction).

 4.3 Contraindications

 Atorvastatin is contraindicated in patients who have:

-4

-LPD rev no.: 19

-LPD Date: January 27, 2021

-Country: Thailand

-Reference CDS ver: 21.0; date: December 15, 2020

-Hypersensitivity to any component of this medication
+Hypersensitivity to any component of this medication,

-Active liver disease or unexplained persistent elevations of serum transaminases exceeding

-three times the upper limit of normal (ULN)

-or who are:
+Active liver disease or unexplained persistent elevations of serum transaminases exceeding three times the upper limit of normal, or who are: